If a Tree Falls: Production

 Director Marshall Curry knew Daniel McGowan through his wife's work.
 McGowan did not strike him as the terrorist type, so after his 2006 arrest, he was intrigued to find out what led him to his radical course of action.

 Release

 If a Tree Falls: A Story of the Earth Liberation Front premiered at the 2011 Sundance Film Festival, where it won the award for Best Documentary Editing.
 Oscilloscope Laboratories would subsequently pick it up for theatrical distribution.

 PBS broadcast the film on September 13, 2011, as part of its POV series.

 Reception

-If a Tree Falls has an approval rating of 88% on review aggregator website Rotten Tomatoes, based on 32 reviews, and an average rating of 7.01/10.
-It also has a score of 65 out of 100 on Metacritic, based on 14 critics, indicating "generally favorable reviews".

-Kenneth Turan at the Los Angeles Times called it "one of the best documentaries of the year" and the New York Times said it was "an extraordinary documentary... [a] fearless exploration of complexity in a world drawn to oversimplified depictions of events and problems, heroes and villains."
+Kenneth Turan of the Los Angeles Times called it "one of the best documentaries of the year" and The New York Times said it was "an extraordinary documentary... [a] fearless exploration of complexity in a world drawn to oversimplified depictions of events and problems, heroes and villains."

 The various organizations involved—including the spokesman for the Earth Liberation Front and the prosecutor who put members of the E.L.F. in prison—also responded favorably.